dmohl/expectThat/readme.md

     expectThat -> 1.should equal 1

-    expectThat -> 1.shouldnt equal 1
+    expectThat -> 1.shouldnt equal 2

-A number of assertions can be created using the `be` and/or `to` keywords:
+An object is or is not undefined or null

+    expectThat -> (undefined?).should be undefined

+    expectThat -> (""?).shouldnt be undefined

-    expectThat -> 1.should be equal to 1
+    expectThat -> (null?).should be null

-    expectThat -> 1.shouldnt be equal to 1
+    expectThat -> (""?).shouldnt be null

+An object is true or false

     expectThat -> ("b"+"ar" is "bar").should be true